 In April 2021, we entered into an at the market, or ATM, sales agreement, or the Sales Agreement, with Jefferies LLC, or Jefferies, pursuant to which we were entitled to offer and sell, from time to time at prevailing market prices, shares of our common stock having aggregate gross proceeds of up to \$300.0 million.
 We agreed to pay Jefferies a commission of up to 3.0% of the aggregate gross sale proceeds of any shares sold by Jefferies under the Sales Agreement.
-As of December 31, 2022, we have sold 2,908,009 shares of our common stock under the Sales Agreement at an average price of \$103.16 per share for aggregate gross proceeds of \$300.0 million, before deducting commissions and offering expenses payable by us.
+As of December 31, 2023, we have sold 2,908,009 shares of our common stock under the Sales Agreement at an average price of \$103.16 per share for aggregate gross proceeds of \$300.0 million, before deducting commissions and offering expenses payable by us.

-In July 2021, we and Jefferies entered into an amendment to the Sales Agreement to provide for an increase in the aggregate offering amount under the Sales Agreement, such that as of July 7, 2021, we may offer and sell shares of common stock having an aggregate offering price of an additional \$500.0 million.
-As of December 31, 2022, we have sold 3,908,289 additional shares of our common stock under the amended Sales Agreement at an average price of \$82.38 per share for aggregate gross proceeds of \$322.0 million, before deducting commissions and offering expenses payable by us, resulting in an aggregate of \$622.0 million in gross proceeds received under the Sales Agreement as of December 31, 2022.
+In July 2021 and May 2023, we and Jefferies entered into amendments to the Sales Agreement to provide for increases in the aggregate offering amount under the Sales Agreement, such that as of May 10, 2023, we may offer and sell shares of common stock having an aggregate offering price of an additional \$800.0 million.
+As of December 31, 2023, we have sold 10,860,992 additional shares of our common stock under the amended Sales Agreement at an average price of \$51.93 per share for aggregate gross proceeds of \$564.0 million, before deducting commissions and offering expenses payable by us.